Outlier622/Document-Q-A/README.md

 Resume an unfinished anonymous conversation after restarting the application.

+Process uploaded documents asynchronously instead of blocking the API request.

 The system keeps document facts, conversation history, general knowledge, and web sources separate so users can understand where an answer came from.

 Key Features